alinz/Proton.js/README.md

 var obj = new Child();
 ```

-Classy gets create a JavaScript object definition using prototype internally, ready for instantiation.
+Proton gets create a JavaScript object definition using prototype internally, ready for instantiation.

-All the base class starts with Classy object itself.
+All the base class starts with Proton object itself.
 From that point, all the children use `extend` to extend the `Base` class.

 Note: the extending class needs to pass `initialize` field, and the first line of the `initialize` function must call the `Base` constructor.